-Throughout the years the building has housed—among other things—a movie theater, a radio station, converted women’s dormitory rooms, and the National Office of the Phi Beta Kappa Society.
+Throughout the years the building has housed, among other things, a movie theater, a radio station, converted women’s dormitory rooms, and the National Office of the Phi Beta Kappa Society.
 John D. Rockefeller, Jr. gave $250,000 to William & Mary in 1954 for the reconstruction of PBK Hall after a fire on December 29, 1953.
-The music department moved into the north wing in 1955 from its former location in the Williamsburg Methodist Church, and an addition to the department was virtually completed by 1958.
+The Music Department moved into the north wing in 1955 from its former location in the Williamsburg Methodist Church, and an addition to the department was virtually completed by 1958.
 The building was renamed Ewell Hall in 1957, when the Phi Beta Kappa name and memorial moved to a new auditorium building further west on Jamestown Road.
 It has since housed the music department and main administrative offices for Arts & Sciences, with the addition of various wings to accommodate the university’s ever-growing need for space.

 Since 1859, different buildings have been named on campus for Benjamin Ewell.
 The first Ewell Hall – the old College Hotel on the south side of Jamestown Road – was purchased by William & Mary in 1859 to serve as student housing.
 When Benjamin Ewell died in 1894, the hotel was renamed in his honor.
 When that building was torn down in 1927, the name Ewell Hall moved to a science building that stood on the north side of campus until 1932.